eddyzags/marathonw/README.md

 }
 ```

-Here, we have just defined an application called my-app with a service resolver name `my-app-service` which points to the port index 0.
+We have just defined an application called `my-app` with a service resolver name of `my-app-service` which points to the port index 0.

 A service resolver name can be defined using a labels map: